bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Yes, it's still like everyone kind of creates their own `public key` and just publishes to the other participant or even to some outside party.
 And you can still take all of these `individual public keys` and there is a `public algorithm` that even an outside party can run and combine the individual public keys to an `aggregate public key` that then represents the `entire group`.
-This is still true for all of the music variants, which is a pretty useful property.
+This is still true for all of the `MuSig` variants, which is a pretty useful property.

 Speaker 0: 00:37:50